Examples for Cordova

 1. Processing events:

-• onServerStatus - monitoring the connection status to the server;
+• onServerStatus - monitoring the server connection status;

 • onLogin - tracking login status;

-• onInvite - processing incoming calls and invitations to a group conference;
+• onInvite - handles incoming calls and invitations to group conferences;

 • onChatMessageReceived - handles incoming chat messages.
-When a new text message arrives, an alert appears displaying the message text and the sender's name.
+When a new text message arrives, an Alert appears with the message text and the sender's name.

-• Clicking the corresponding buttons triggers the methods:
+2. Clicking the respective buttons triggers the methods:

 • start - SDK initialization;

-• loginAs - authentication with TrueConf ID and password;
+• loginAs - authentication using TrueConf ID and password;

 • logout - user deauthorization;